Freight Services Guide

 - Use high-quality boxes, pallets, tape and cushioning.

 - Consider stuffing boxes with an address label, consignee info and shipper info, just in case.

 Depending on the shipment, you may need to comply with packaging, labeling and safety regulations.
 What's more, these regulations could vary between regions – requiring repacking along the supply chain.

 Between the miles covered, changing hands and packing requirements, product damage is an unfortunate reality.
 Paying a little extra for insurance ensures the profitability of your new global operations while making it easier to work with displeased customers.

 Documentation can be the difference between customs flagging or accepting your shipments.
 Your bill of lading (BOL) is just the start.
 Regional laws will have different trade regulations, requirements and restrictions.

-Getting postal codes correct is hard enough – let alone sorting out each country's documentation requirements.
-But, don't let that scare you away from international shipping.
+Getting postal codes correct is hard enough — let alone sorting out each country’s documentation requirements.
+But don't let that scare you away from international and cross-border shipping.
 A 3PL can walk you through the requirements for each shipment and make sure shipments are above-board before leaving the border.

 Expanding globally is an important milestone, helping businesses find fresh waters full of opportunity.
-But, taking this on without the right strategy and resources is can feel like jumping in the deep end of the pool.
+But, shipping international without the right strategy and resources can feel like jumping in the deep end of the pool.
 If you're ready to go global, let's discuss how we can help build a plan to make the most of global shipping.